-3.23 The institutional setting has an important role to play in the building blocks of the integrated statistical production process.
-The functions and responsibilities of the lead statistical agency in the country can be carried out more efficiently if it is supported in this role by institutional arrangements such as advisory committees, relationship meetings, memorandums of understanding, service level agreements technical cooperation, and a legal framework that protects the confidentiality and integrity of the data while allowing for the sharing of data between partner statistical agencies.
+- 3.23 The institutional setting has an important role to play in the building blocks of the integrated statistical production process.
+The functions and responsibilities of the lead statistical agency in the country can be carried out more efficiently if it is supported in its role by institutional arrangements such as advisory committees, relationship meetings, memorandums of understanding, service-level agreements, technical cooperation and a legal framework that protects the confidentiality and integrity of the data while allowing for the sharing of data between partner statistical agencies. - 3.24.

-3.24.
 Institutional arrangements are essential for the management of integrated economic statistics.
-In every statistical system, some statistics are produced outside the national statistical organization, by government departments and other administrative agencies.
+In every statistical system, some statistics are produced outside the national statistical organization by government departments and other administrative agencies.
 Those statistics have to be integrated with the statistics produced by the national statistical organization.
-Moreover, as the use of administrative data increases, arrangements are necessary to ensure that data from sources such as administrative data are collected in a way that is consistent with the need of the statisticians.

-3.25 Arrangements are also necessary to assure those providing administrative data that their data will be kept confidential and used only for statistical purposes.
-Respondents to statistical surveys must be assured that their data will only be used for statistical purposes and will not be shared for tax, investigatory, regulatory, and other administrative purposes.

-3.26 With such protections, multi-sectoral statistical coordination and strategic planning help to establish in the national statistical system formalised institutional arrangements to delegate responsibility from collection to data exchange, to compilation and dissemination for an efficient statistical programme.

-3.27 Integration should be consciously introduced in the management culture of the statistical system, and consistently implemented from the start of the statistical production process.
-An organizational culture needs to adapt integration in all phases of the statistical production process.
-This requires a vision and strategic planning on the part of the management for setting up a flexible and adaptable integrated statistical system.

-3.28 It is useful to have a multi-year strategic plan for the implementation of the integrated statistical production process to ensure the success and stability of the long-term programme.
+Moreover, as the use of administrative data increases, arrangements are necessary to ensure that data from sources such as administrative data are collected in a way that is consistent with the needs of the statisticians. - 3.25 Arrangements are also necessary to assure those providing administrative data that their data will be kept confidential and used only for statistical purposes.
+Respondents to statistical surveys must be assured that their data will only be used for statistical purposes and will not be shared for tax, investigatory, regulatory and other administrative purposes. - 3.26 With such protections, multi-sectoral statistical coordination and strategic planning help to establish formalized institutional arrangements in the national statistical system to delegate responsibility from collection and data exchange to compilation and dissemination for an efficient statistical programme. - 3.27 Integration should be consciously introduced in the management culture of the statistical system and consistently implemented from the start of the statistical production process.
+An organizational culture needs to adapt integration in all phases of the statistical production process, which requires vision and strategic planning on the part of the management for setting up a flexible and adaptable integrated statistical system. - 3.28 It is useful to have a multi-year strategic plan for the implementation of the integrated statistical production process to ensure the success and stability of the long-term programme.
 The funding aspect is also critical for the managers of the integration project.
-To build constituencies and managing advocacy activities to generate support has to be on their agenda.

-3.29 High-level management support is crucial for adopting integration as an objective for the statistical system as a whole.
-It demonstrates the level of commitment and will increase the willingness of management teams at all levels for cooperation and implementation of the changes in accordance with the initiatives related to the integrated economic statistics programme.

-3.30 Senior managers need to mobilize agency-wide support for the new and high-priority task of integration and ensuring contributions of the stakeholders.
-As part of building a strong system of management culture of values, norms and shared beliefs, senior management should manage labour relations, human resources, issues of recruitment of professionals, provision of training to all classes of staff, development of training material and a range of related issues.
-3.31 The development of information technology resources requires long-term management support and commitment for change.
-It includes developing an ICT infrastructure and ICT strategies for the statistical system that becomes part of the integrated statistical production process.
+Building constituencies and managing advocacy activities to generate support must be on the agenda. - 3.29 High-level management support is crucial for adopting integration as an objective for the statistical system as a whole.
+It demonstrates the level of commitment and will increase the willingness of management teams at all levels for cooperation and implementation of the changes in accordance with the initiatives related to the integrated economic statistics programme. - 3.30 Senior managers need to mobilize agency-wide support for the new and high priority task of integration and ensuring the contributions of the stakeholders.
+As part of building a strong system of management culture of values, norms and shared beliefs, senior management should manage labour relations, human resources, issues related to the recruitment of professionals, the provision of training to all classes of staff, the development of training material and a range of related issues.